tpoisot/ms_connectance_complexity/reply.md

 given note have a degree”), but sometimes they do compromise clarity.

 > As non-native english speakers, we apologize for our imperfect English being "irritating" at places.
-We have done our best to correct these mistakes.
+We have done our best to correct these mistakes, but are always welcome to more guidance.

 Terms are used without previous reference, e.g. p.7, "the graph giant component"?
 Do all networks have a giant component?